SQream/sqream_docs/guides/operations/setup/local_docker.rst

 .. _docker_power:

-CentOS 7.6 / RHEL 7.6 (IBM POWER)
+CentOS 7.6 / RHEL 7.6 (IBM POWER9)
 ------------------------------------

 On POWER9, SQream DB is supported only on RHEL 7.6.

 #.
-Install Docker for IBM POWER
+Install Docker for IBM POWER9:

    .. code-block:: console